 - 400 or fewer units;

-- Prior to importation of a greater number of units than shown above, written approval must be obtained from the Chief, Office of Engineering and Technology, FCC.
-(To request approval, see KDB Publication 741304.)
+- Prior to importation of a greater number of units than shown above, written approval must be obtained from the Chief, Office of Engineering and Technology, FCC. ( To request approval, see FAQ 8 below or KDB Publication 741304.)

 - A radio frequency device is being imported solely for export.
 The device will not be marketed or offered for sale in the United States, except: